 The donation-based color run option uses a pledge site developed for each participant to raise funds individually.
 We will provide you with donation envelopes and a prize reward program that gives participants an incentive to raise funds.
 This setup is ideal for elementary and middle school fundraisers.

 The entrance fee-based color run option opens up the event to the whole community.
 With this type of fundraiser, you will choose the entrance fee cost (a minimum of $30), which will include a color pack and T-shirt.
 We will also provide a custom registration website for your event and our money management software to help you keep track of your profits.

 2. Form A Planning Committee

 The best events are never planned alone.
 Be sure to form a group of people that can help with the color run fundraiser planning and delegation of work.
 This will ease the burden of planning from one person’s shoulders and set the tone for a successful event by making it more of a team-oriented process.

 3. Create A Schedule

-Ensure you’re meeting your color run fundraiser planning deadlines by making a timeline for when certain tasks need to be completed and assigning the tasks to a single member of your planning committee.
+Whether you’re planning a Fall, Summer or Spring color a thon fundraiser, ensure you’re meeting your color run fundraiser planning deadlines by making a timeline for when certain tasks need to be completed and assigning the tasks to a single member of your planning committee.
 In doing this, you’ll stay organized and give each member of the planning committee a greater sense of ownership, which is a key factor in getting things done.